seishun/node-steam/README.md

 Joins the chat room of the specified group.
 Go to the group's Community page, press Ctrl+U and search for "joinchat".
 Will silently fail if you are not allowed to join.

+## leaveChat(steamID)

+Leaves the chat room of the specified group.
+Will silently fail if you are not currently in it.
+Removes the chat from [chatRooms](#chatrooms).

 ## lockChat(steamID)
 ## unlockChat(steamID)